Eric White (artist): Work

 White's work has been presented at group exhibitions at international nonprofit venues including the Laguna Art Museum, Museo de la Ciudad de México, MACRO (Museo d'arte Contemporanea Roma), The American Visionary Museum in Baltimore and the Long Beach Museum of Art.
 He has also shown in an array of international private spaces including Gladstone Gallery (New York City), Deitch Projects (New York City), Trampoline House (Brooklyn), and Antonio Columbo (Milan).
 His work is represented in numerous national and international private collections.

 White designed an album cover for Tyler, the Creator's 2017 album, Flower Boy.

+Personal life

+White was in a relationship with actress Patricia Arquette starting in 2014.

+Recently, Patricia Arquette stated she has been single for 2 years.